BrentAIICT/MSSA-SCA/AzureProjects/AzureProject1.md

     - OS: Windows 2019 Server
     - IP: Fixed IP address 10.1.1.20/24
     - Feature Installed: Web Server
-  - NSGs
-    - Create NSG rule that allows web traffic from VM4 to VM1 and VM2 for http traffic
-    - Create NSG rule that allows web traffic from VM3 to VM2 for http traffic (but not to VM1)
 - VNet02
   - IPAddress: 131.107.0.0/16
   - Subnet1:  131.107.0.0/24